cloudflare/cloudflare-ingress-controller/README.md

 make container
 ```

-This process should retrieve all the necessary dependencies, build the binary, and
+This process should retrieve all the necessary dependencies, build the binary,
-package it as a docker image.
-Given that some of the github repositories are private,
+and package it as a docker image.
+Given that some of the github repositories
-there may or may not be issues retrieving the code.
-In order to run the application in
+are private, there may or may not be issues retrieving the code.
+In order to run
-a kubernetes cluster, the image must be pushed to a repository.
-It is currently
+the application in a kubernetes cluster, the image must be pushed to a
-being pushed to a quay<span>.</span>io repository, and this can be changed editing the references in
+repository.
+It is currently being pushed to a quay<span>.</span>io repository,
+and this can be changed editing the references in the Makefile and in the
-the Makefile and in the _deploy_ manifest.
+_deploy_ manifest.

+### Engage with us

+- Engage with us section
+- Community forum link for CF